 - Set the potatoes on a rack or baking sheet, keeping the potatoes at least an inch apart, and bake for 45-60 minutes depending on the size of your potatoes, or until easily pierced with a fork.
 They should reach 210 ̊F in the center on an instant-read thermometer).

 - To serve, use a knife to cut a slit down the center of your potato (don’t cut all the way through) and push in the sides of the potato to open up the potato and fluff the center.
-Add a tablespoon of butter to melt into the center of the hot potato.
-Sprinkle with salt and pepper or serve with desired toppings.
+Add a tablespoon of butter to melt into the center of the hot potato and season the potato flesh with salt and pepper, then add your desired toppings.

 You’d think baking a potato would be pretty easy but lo and behold, I never had the correct technique.
 These were absolutely perfect and I’ll never bake a potato any other way ever again.
 I appreciate the tip on checking the temperature of the potatoes which made sure they were cooked.
 So good.
 I know.
 I know.
 It’s a potato.
 But seriously, so delicious!
 Thanks Natasha!!